kul-optec/alpaqa/doxygen/pages/Installation.md

 ```

 CasADi is built as a static library because it is later statically linked into
-the final alpaqa libraries for better portability, this especially useful when
+the final alpaqa libraries for better portability, this is especially useful
-creating the Python package.
-If you need to link against CasADi dynamically, you
+when creating the Python package.
+If you need to link against CasADi
-can use the `install-casadi.sh` script instead.
+dynamically, you can use the `install-casadi.sh` script instead.

 ### Build and install